johncoxdev/Alone/README.md

 Although this game was made for fun, this was the first real project made with the Pygame module.
 I learned how to implement trigonometric function within my code to make different objects (in this case Sprites) to move within the game.
 I also learned about Sprites itself, and how to create an animation using them.
 I got a better understanding dealing with classes and object oriented programming.
+I also learned about rendering text and moving them within the game.

 ## How to Download & play